Calueque Dam

-The Caluequee Dam, is an operational multipurpose dam across the Kunene River, in Kunene Province, in southwestern Angola.
+The Calueque Dam, is an operational multipurpose dam across the Kunene River, in Kunene Province, in southwestern Angola.
 The dam stores water for the 347 MW Ruacana Hydroelectric Power Station, in neighboring Namibia.
 Its waters are also used for the irrigation of farmland, both in Angola and Namibia.

 Location

 The dam is located in the town of Calueque, close to the international border with Namibia, approximately 196 km, by road, southwest of the town of Ondjiva, the provincial capital.

 The dam is approximately 1282 km, by road, south of Luanda, the capital city of Angola.
 The geographical coordinates of Calueque Dam are 17°16'22.0"S, 14°32'40.0"E (Latitude:-17.272778; Longitude:14.544444).

 History

 In October 1964, representatives of the government of Portugal and the government of South Africa met in Lisbon, Portugal and signed agreements relating to the construction of dams on the Kunene River, thereby controlling the rate of flow of the river and maximizing electricity output at the dams.
 The agreements also related to maximizing the availability of water for use by humans and animals in Angola and South West Africa (now Namibia).
 The agreements spelt out who owned what and who would construct, operate and pay for (a) Gove Dam (b) Calueque Dam and the associated Gove Hydroelectric Power Station and the Ruacana Hydroelectric Power Station.

 Construction of the Calueque Dam started in 1972.
 Work on the dam was abandoned in 1976 due to the Angolan Civil War.
 At the time construction stopped in 1976, approximately 70 percent of the civil works had been completed and the dam could provide some water for human and animal use.
 In 1988, "an attack" severely damaged the incomplete structure.